voedger/reqmd/worklog.md

 - Me: loop
   - Copilot.Claude: Is `design.md/#### Construction of ActionFootnote and ActionUpdateStatus` clear to refactor Analyzer?
 Ask questions if needed.👍
 - CopilotAgent.Claude: Generate tests to cover semantic errors in analyzer_test.go.
 Do not use table tests, use separate Run for each error👍
+- CopilotAgent.Claude: analyzer_test.go: Construct tests to cover ActionFootnote and ActionUpdateStatus.
+Do not use table tests, use separate Runs.
+Construct new helper functions to create FileStructures and other structs, if needed.

 --------------------